cs1302uga/cs1302-tutorials/cla/cla.md

 In the example above, the base command (program) is `ls` and the command-line arguments used are `-l`, `-a`, and `~/public_html`.
-Each of the command-line arguments provides information to the program about how it should run.
+Each of the command-line arguments provide information to the program about how it should run.

-When the program is launched, the command-line arguments are passed into to the program through its `main` method.
+When the program is launched, the command-line arguments are passed into the program through its `main` method.
 The program reads these values as input and determines how to respond.
-Like many Unix programs, `ls` is written in C, but support for command-line arguments extends to other languges as well, including Java.
+Like many Unix programs, `ls` is written in C, but support for command-line arguments extends to other languages as well, including Java.
 Let's try it!

 1. Create a directory for this tutorial called `cs1302-cla`, then change into it.